abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 face prior to the meeting.
 Additionally, we decided to meet the night before the workshop for a little more face time.
 I also set up an etherpad that held notes from all of the meetings.
 I found this very useful - other instructors and helpers can comment if they did.
-[I've had mixed success with etherpad use in workshops.
-I think this one was sort of in the middle but overall it was very good to have.
-People seemed to appreciate the notes in there, and it was also useful as a shared copy/paste.
-A few people asked good questions in the etherpad but not as many as I like to see. --Erik]

 I asked all helpers if they would like to teach a 15 minutes sections.
 This is something I like to do at every workshop I lead.
 It gives helpers a chance to teach (if they are not familiar with it) and to get a sense of what it is like to be in front of the class: how fast to go, where do students get lost, what is it like to explain concepts.
-With a 15 minute piece of instruction time - even if the lesson is a disaster (which none of ours were) the course is relatively unaffected.
+With a 15 minute piece of instruction time - even if the lesson is a disaster (which none of ours were) the workshop is relatively unaffected.

 I included the helpers and instructors on all correspondence prior to the